Modular localization and the holistic structure of causal quantum theory, a historical perspective: Modular localization and its thermal manifestation

 \section{Modular localization and its thermal manifestation}

-In the following we collect some properties which form the nucleus of LQP and which give a direct understanding of aspects of QFT as those mentioned in the introduction.
-Since localized subalgebras in QFT $\mathcal{A(O})$ are known to act cyclic and separating on the vacuum (the Reeh-Schlieder property \cite{Haag}), the conditions for the validity of the Tomita-Takesaki modular theory are fulfilled.
-The theory secures the existence of the Tomita operator $S_{\mathcal{O}}$ whose polar decomposition yields the building blocks of modular localization theory.
+The aim of this section is to present the concept of \textit{modular localization} which is the backbone of LQP and represents the intrinsic formulation of causal quantum localization.
+Since, as mentioned before, subalgebras $\mathcal{A(O})$ localized in spacetime regions $\mathcal{O}$ with $\mathcal{O}^{\prime\prime}\subsetneq R^{4}$ are known to act cyclic and separating on the vacuum (the Reeh-Schlieder property \cite{Haag}), the "standardness" condition for the validity of the Tomita-Takesaki modular theory is always fulfilled for local subalgebras.
+This leads to a uniquely defined Tomita operator $S_{\mathcal{O}}$ whose properties will be the main subject of this section.

-It has been known for a long time that the algebraic structure underlying free fields allows a functorial interpretation in which operator subalgebras of the global algebra $B(H)$ are the functorial images of subspaces of the Wigner wave function spaces ("second quantization"\footnote{Not to be confused with quantization; to quote a famous saying by Ed Nelson: "quantization is an art, but second quantization is a functor".}), in particular the spacetime localized algebras are the images of localized subspaces.
+It has been known for a long time that the algebraic structure underlying free fields allows a functorial interpretation in which operator subalgebras of the global algebra $B(H)$ are the functorial images of \textit{subspaces of the Wigner wave function spaces} ("second quantization"\footnote{Not to be confused with quantization; to quote a famous saying by Ed Nelson: "quantization is an art, but second quantization is a functor".}).

+Before presenting some mathematical details, it is useful to recall some philosophical points.
+LQP avoids the parallelism to classical field theory which charaterizes the Langrangian quantization approach of QFT and the closely related functional integral representation.
+Accepting that QFT is more fundamental than classical field theory, the content of QFT should reveal itself in terms of its own principles without the detour of a "quantization parallelism" to classical field theory.

-\textit{LQP} generalizes QFT in the sense that goes beyond the divergent renormalized perturbation series by avoidance of the Lagrangian (or any other) quantization parallelism to classical field theory; as the more fundamental theory QFT should reveal itself without the classical detour.
-In contrast to QM it de-emphasizes individual operators in QFT in favour of ensembles of operators.
-This intends to follow more closely the situation in the laboratory where the experimentalist measures spacetime coincidences between spacetime events; all the rich particle data basis including the nature of spin and internal quantum numbers were obtained by repetitions and refinements of such observations based on counters which fill a compact spatial region and remain "switched on" only for a limited time.
+In contrast to QM, the LQP setting of QFT de-emphasizes individual operators in QFT in favour of \textit{ensembles of operators} which share the same spacetime localization region.
+These ideas also follow more closely the situation in the laboratory, where the experimentalist measures coincidences between events in spacetime.
+All the measured particle properties, including the nature of spin and internal quantum numbers, were obtained by repetitions and refinements of observations based on counters which are placed in compact spatial region and are maintained activated for a limited time.
+Their detailed internal structure is generally not known, what matters is their localization in spacetime and the sensitivity of their response.
+However without a precise mathematical backup which matches these physical concepts, LQP remains in the philosophical realm.